mungewell/uno-drum-utils/README.md

 ## Kits

-The UNO-Drum can store 100 Kits, these can be editted by the offical app, which can also save/lod kits to the '.unodrp' files.
-The '.unodrp' files appear to use the same format as the SysEx, but with different offset.
+The UNO-Drum can store 100 Kits, these can be editted by the offical app, which can also save/load kits to the '.unodrp' files.

 Kits are basically a sequential list of drums and their parameters.
 ```